Advanced Materials

 Slovenia Opens IPCEI CAM Call for Circular Advanced Materials Projects

-Slovenia has opened a call for project proposals under the EU-wide IPCEI on Circular Advanced Materials, with a recommended deadline of May 15, 2026.
-This initiative offers strategic funding opportunities for companies to scale innovations in sustainable material design, recycling, and circular manufacturing to support EU industrial autonomy.
+Slovenia has opened a call for project proposals under the EU Important Project of Common European Interest on Circular Advanced Materials with a recommended deadline of May 15, 2026.
+This initiative offers strategic funding to scale innovations in sustainable material design and circular manufacturing while securing a position in the EU’s future industrial value chains.

 BAuA Publishes Article on Industrial Operationalisation of EU Safe-and-Sustainable-by-Design Framework